Reason4Rec: Deliberative User Preference Alignment of Large Language Models for Recommendation: EXPERIMENT

-We use the entire Music dataset for experiments, while for the Book and Yelp datasets, we utilize only a subset due to their large size.
-For the Book dataset, we use data from the last two months, and for the Yelp dataset, we use data from the last six months.
-For each dataset, we split it into training, validation, and test sets based on the timestamps of interactions, ensuring that test interactions occur after all training and validation interactions to prevent information leakage~\cite{DBLP:journals/tois/JiS0L23}.
-Regarding data filtering, following prior work~\cite{liu2019nrpa}, we adopt a 5-core setting to filter the data and exclude cold-start users and items—those not appearing in the training set—from the validation and test sets.
-The statistical details of the processed dataset are provided in Table~\ref{tab:dataset_stats}.
+We evaluate Reason4Rec on the Digital Music and Book categories from the Amazon Product dataset\footnote{\url{https://cseweb.ucsd.edu/~jmcauley/datasets/amazon/links.html}.}, and the Yelp Open dataset\footnote{\url{https://business.yelp.com/data/resources/open-dataset/}.}.
+We use the entire Music dataset (64,706 interactions with 5,541 users and 3,568 items) for experiments, while for the Book and Yelp datasets, we adopt subsets due to the limitations of time and computational resources.
+For the Book dataset, we use data from the last two months (540,074 interactions with 174,050 users and 127,821 items), and for the Yelp dataset, we use data from the last six months (302,558 interactions with 173,099 users and 67,854 items).
+For each dataset, we split it into training, validation, and test sets following a ratio of 8:1:1 based on the timestamps of interactions, ensuring that test interactions occur after all training and validation interactions to prevent information leakage~\cite{DBLP:journals/tois/JiS0L23}.
+Regarding data filtering, following prior work~\cite{liu2019nrpa}, we adopt a 5-core setting.